 - When you sow you carrot seeds, sow them as thinly as possible, so that you don’t have to thin them out later.
 Because when you thin them out, the plants release a smell which will attract the female carrot fly.

 - Confuse the carrot flies by planting your carrots amongst other plants, rather than all in one space.
 They are less likely to sniff out your carrots when they are mingled in with other plants.
+To find out what best to plant, read our complete guide on companion planting for vegetables in the UK.

 - Even more effective, use the method of companion planting.
 While this is not a scientific method, it is used in organic growing to prevent pests and diseases.
 It uses the properties of one plant to help prevent pests and diseases in other plants.
 The ideal companion plants for carrots are plants of the allium family, such as onions, leeks or chives.
 Mix your carrot plants in with one or more of these plants and they will mask the smell of your carrots, keeping away the carrot flies.